-(Of course, if you REALLY want to take your mind off your pain, you can also start reading George R.R.
-Martin’s Game of Thrones.
+If you REALLY want to take your mind off your pain, you can also start reading George R.R.
+Martin’s classic Game of Thrones series.
 Fair warning though, these books will hook you in and consume you!
-Since each book is roughly 1000 pages long, if you don’t have a lot of time on your hands, you might want to pass this one by!)
+Since each book is roughly 1000 pages long, if you don’t have a lot of time on your hands, you might want to pass these by!

 In a perfect world, you and your ex would be able to work together in peace for the benefit of your children.
 But the world isn’t always perfect.
 If you are finding co-parenting a challenge, this book can definitely help.

-Another classic divorce book, It’s Not Your Fault Kok Bear can help you explain your divorce to your young children in a way that they can understand.
+Another classic divorce book, It’s Not Your Fault Koko Bear can help you explain your divorce to your young children in a way that they can understand.

 High Conflict Divorce

 21. BIFF: Quick Responses to High-Conflict People, Their Personal Attacks, Hostile Email and Social Media Meltdowns, Bill Eddy.